robertsoli/SQL_Commands/Views.md

 - Create department specific views, some ideas may include omitting confidential information, also show row level security and column level security

-#### Say we wanted to view authors, the titles they have published and the sales to date, we could create the following view:
+#### Say we wanted to view authors, the titles they have published and their sales to date, we could create the following view:

 ```sql